Bitcreds/BCRS/README.md

 *Until block 375,000 all transaction fees get burned.

-Credits uses peer-to-peer technology to operate securly with no central authority (decentralisation): managing transactions and issuing currency (CRDS) are carried out collectively by the Credits network.
-Credits is the name of open source software which enables the use of the currency CRDS.
+Bitcreds uses peer-to-peer technology to operate securly with no central authority (decentralisation): managing transactions and issuing currency (BCRS) are carried out collectively by the Bitcreds network.
+Bitcreds is the name of open source software which enables the use of the currency BCRS.

-Credits utilises Masternodes, Privatesend and InstantSend to provide anonymous and near instant transaction confirmations.
+Bitcreds utilises Masternodes, Privatesend and InstantSend to provide anonymous and near instant transaction confirmations.

-Credits implements Gavin Andresens signature cache optimisation from Bitcoin for significantly faster transaction validation.
+Bitcreds implements Gavin Andresens signature cache optimisation from Bitcoin for significantly faster transaction validation.

 **Masternode/Privatesend Network Information**